symfony/symfony-docs/book/controller.rst

 Checking the Validity of a CSRF Token
 -------------------------------------

-Sometimes you want to use CSRF protection in an action where you don't want to use a Symfony form.
+Sometimes you want to use CSRF protection in an action where you don't want to use the Symfony Form component.

 If, for example, you're doing a DELETE action, you can use the :method:`Symfony\\Bundle\\FrameworkBundle\\Controller\\Controller::isCsrfTokenValid`